What does ‘donating for medical research and treatments’ mean?

 Interested in donating for medical research and treatments?

 We don’t have a separate register for medical research donors.
-Individuals who are willing to donate cells for a patient in need and eligible to join the Anthony Nolan register can join online at Join the stem cell register.
+Individuals who are willing to donate cells for a patient in need and are eligible to join the Anthony Nolan register can do so online at Join the stem cell register.

 Being on the Medical Research Donor Panel